 Employer and employee contribution rates are set by MGL.
 The Commonwealth recognizes its share of the costs on an actuarial basis.
-As of June 30, 2023 and 2022 and as of the valuation dates (January 1, 2022 and 2021), participants contributed 0% to 20% of premium costs, depending on the date of hire and whether the participant's status is active, retired, or survivor.
+As of June 30, 2024 and 2023, and as of the valuation date (January 1, 2023 and 2022), participants contributed 10% to 20%, respectively, of premium costs, depending on the date of hire and whether the participant's status is active, retired, or survivor.
 As part of the fiscal year 2010 General Appropriation Act, all active employees pay an additional 5% of premium costs.

 The Massachusetts General Laws governing employer contributions to SRBT determine whether entities are billed for OPEB costs.
 Consequently, SRBT developed an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner (based on an employer's share of total covered payroll).
-The College is required to contribute based on Massachusetts General Laws; the rate was 7.28% and 7.65%, respectively, of annual covered payroll for the fiscal years ended June 30, 2023 and 2022.
-The College contributed approximately \$129,000 and \$100,000 for the fiscal years ended June 30, 2023 and 2023 and 2022, respectively, equal to 100% of the required contribution for the years.
+The College is required to contribute based on Massachusetts General Laws; the rate was 7.83% and 7.28%, respectively, of annual covered payroll for the fiscal years ended June 30, 2024 and 2023.
+The College contributed approximately \$92,000 and \$129,000 for the fiscal years ended June 30, 2024 and 2023, respectively, equal to 100% of the required contribution for the years.